FERTILIZATION IN PLANTS: HOW TO EXPLAIN PLANT FERTILIZATION

 A] Pollination brings female and male gametophyte together- The male and female gametophytes must meet and unite their gametes to fertilize egg.
 This is done by pollination, in which pollen is placed on the stigma of the carpel.

 B] Germination of pollen grain under suitable condition– The cytoplasm of the pollen grain absorbs sugar and water from the stigma and bulges out to produce a tube known as pollen tube by braking down exine of pollen grains.
 This germinating pollen tube grows down through the stigma and style of flower towards the micropyle of the ovary.
-This tube produces chemical, calcium such as that dissolves the tissues of the style and the tip of the pollen tube enters the ovary through the micropylar end.
-(PLANT FERTILIZATION)
+This tube produces chemical, calcium such as that dissolves the tissues of the style and the tip of the pollen tube enters the ovary through the micropylar end occurring double fertilization.

-Fig#1 simplified diagram of fertilization of the flower
+Fig#1 simplified diagram of double fertilization of the flower

 D] Entry of pollen tube– The tip of pollen tube after entering the ovary through the micropyle, ruptures and discharges two male gametes into the embryosac.

-E] Fertilization- One of the male gametes fuses with the egg to form the zygote.
+E] Double Fertilization- One of the male gametes fuses with the egg to form the zygote.
 This fusion is called fertilization.
-Another Male gametes fuses with the deplod secondary nucleus.
+Another Male gametes fuses with the deploid secondary nucleus.
 This nucleus is formed by the fusion of two polar nuclei.
 Later forms the endosperm which is a food storing tissue.
-(PLANT FERTILIZATION)
+In this way double fertilization occurs

 Diagrammatic representation of steps of fertilization